nim-works/nimskull/doc/manual.rst

   declareInt(x) # invalid, because x has not been declared and so it has no type

-`typed` and `untyped` parameters may appear in defining or using symbol positions, while all other parameters are only substituted for using symbol positions.
+`untyped` parameters may appear in defining or using symbol positions, while all other parameters are only substituted for using symbol positions.

 A template where every parameter is `untyped` is called an `immediate`:idx: template.
 For historical reasons, templates can be explicitly annotated with